KubaO/Sankore-3.1/README.md

       -DCMAKE_BUILD_TYPE=debugfull \
       -DPHONON_LIB_SONAME=phonon4qt5_debug

-    Also modify CMakeLists.txt to use the PHONON_LIB_SONAME value given on the command line.
+    Modify CMakeLists.txt to use the PHONON_LIB_SONAME value given on the command line.
 Replace the if(PHONON_BUILD_PHONON4QT5) section as follows:

     if(PHONON_BUILD_PHONON4QT5)